limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 ```

-The Pod manifest file has a tolerations section where key value and effect are defined, these must match the specification of the taint.
-The operator can either be Exists which means the key exists as a taint on a node - the value is not required for this. or Equals meaning the key, value, and effect must match a taint.
+The Pod manifest file has a `tolerations` section where key value and effect are defined, these must match the specification of the taint.
+The operator can either be `Exists` which means the key exists as a taint on a node - a value is not required for this, or `Equals` meaning the key, value, and effect must match a taint.

 Scheduling this Pod would ensure it runs on NodeA.

-If we have a similar Pod that should be scheduled on NodeA, but for some reason (not enough resources) there were not, these Pods can end up on NodeB, or NodeC, which is not what was desired.
+If we have a similar Pod that should be scheduled on NodeA, but for some reason (not enough resources) but was not, the Pods can end up on NodeB, or NodeC, which is not what is desired.

 ## Affinity Rules